jgaa/mysqlpool-cpp/README.md

 ## Supported platforms

-- Linux with g++-13
+- Linux with g++ 13
-- Linux with clang-17
+- Linux with clang 17
-- Windows with msvc
+- Windows with msvc 14
-- MacOS with g++-13 (Apples outdated clang compiler will not do)
+- MacOS with g++ 13 (Apples outdated clang compiler will not do)

 ## Introduction